GiulioBag/SVM-vs-Knn/README.md

 ![Decision boundaries when kernel is RBF and $C$=1000 and
 $\gamma = 0.05$.](immagini/rbf_C_g/rbf_c=1000_g=0_05.png "fig:")

-The couple of hyperparameters that gives a better accuracy ($85.71\%$) on the validation set is $(C = 1000, \gamma = 0.05)$.
-The accuracy on the test set of the classifier, trained with these value, is $81.48\%$.
+The couple of hyperparameters that gives a better accuracy (85.71\%) on the validation set is (*C = 1000, gamma = 0.05*).
+The accuracy on the test set of the classifier, trained with these value, is 81.48\%.
-The model is more precise than the previous one because both $\gamma$ and $C$ have been tuned at the same time.
+The model is more precise than the previous one because both *gamma* and *C* have been tuned at the same time.

-After merge of training and validation split it was done a grid search for $\gamma$ and $C$ perform 5-fold validation.
-To do k-fold validation was used the function *sklearn.model\_selection.cross\_val\_score*@cross.
+After merge of training and validation split it was done a grid search for *gamma* and *C* perform 5-fold validation.
+To do k-fold validation was used the function [sklearn.model\_selection.cross\_val\_score](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_score.html).

-In k-fold cross-validation, the train set is randomly partitioned into
-$k$ equal size subsamples.
-Of the $k$ subsamples, a single subsample is retained as the validation data for testing the model, and the remaining
-$k-1$ subsamples are used as training data.
-The cross-validation process is then repeated $k$ times, with each of the $k$ subsamples used exactly once as the validation data.
-The average of the results from the folds was calculated to produce a single estimation of model.
-The advantage of this method is that all observations are used for both training and validation, and each observation is used for validation exactly once.
-Furthermore when k-fold cross-validation is used it creates $k$ different models and test them on $k$ different validation sets, it makes the performance of the algorithm more stable.Indeed when only one single appraisal is done on validation set, this result may be because of chance or a biased test set for some reason.
-By training $k$ different models is more understandable what is happening.

-The couple of hyperparameters that gives a better accuracy ($79.05\%$) on the validation set is $(C = 100, \gamma = 0.05)$.
-The accuracy on the test set of the classifier, trained with these value, is $87.04\%$.
+The couple of hyperparameters that gives a better accuracy (79.05\%) on the validation set is (*C = 100, gamma = 0.05*).
+The accuracy on the test set of the classifier, trained with these value, is 87.04\%.
 Accuracy increases on the test set, this could be due to the fact that by trying different combinations of data the model has learned of patterns not previously known.\